June 17 / 9:00am - 5:30 pm

 Redeeming Vermont's Grain Chain

 Spend a day connecting with your most important ingredients: wheat, rye, and other small grains and touring some of the local grain chain.
 We'll meet in Burlington, and take a 1/2-hour bus ride to Nitty Gritty Grain Co., an 8th generation family farm in the Champlain Valley of Vermont.
 Next, back on the bus to visit Red Hen Baking Company, a champion of local grain and agriculture.
-With full bellies, you will head to Blair Marvin’s Elmore Mountain Bread.
-After a tour, it’s off to New American Stone Mills, just a 20-minute drive away.
+With full bellies, you will head to New American Stone Mills.
 This is an opportunity to see Andrew Heyn’s handcrafted mills.
+Then its off to Blair Marvin’s wood-fired and whole milled sourdough bakery, Elmore Mountain Bread, just a 20-minute drive away.

 The day concludes at Heike Meyer’s Bröt Bakehouse School and Kitchen.
 Heike will be finishing a bread sommelier program in September 2024, and is eager to share a bread tasting with you, featuring local grains.